-VNXH.
-We have applied for listing on the Nasdaq Capital Market to take effect prior to the closing of the offering.
+OTC Bulletin Board symbol VNXH.
+We have applied for listing on the American Stock Exchange with the ticker symbol "VHC" to take effect prior

 (1) The number of shares of common stock to be outstanding after this offering includes the sum of: (a) 31,217,198 shares of our common stock outstanding as of October 31, 2007; (b) 566,667 shares of our common stock issuable upon exercise of our warrants outstanding as of October 31, 2007, including 300,000 shares of our common stock issuable upon exercise of the warrant to be issued to the underwriter in connection with this offering; and (c) 3,091,569 shares of our common stock issuable upon exercise of our options outstanding as of October 31, 2007.
 The number of shares of common stock to be outstanding after this offering assumes no exercise of the underwriter's over-allotment option.